civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Fixed:    The scenario editor cannot opened in PBEM mode per hotkey.
 Added:    HotSeat and PBEM human to human diplomacy support.
 Added:    The following civilisations: Han, Yamato, Sumer, Kush, and Macedonia
-Fixed:    The map editor genarates now the coast line again if needed.
+Fixed:    The map editor generates now the coast line again if needed.
 Fixed:    Savegame power graphs

 2007-08-07 (Revision 787)
 Changed:  Replaced the old ConstDB by a new one.
-Changed:  Harappan flag now is pakistan's flag.
+Changed:  Harappan flag now is Pakistan's flag.
 Changed:  Jamaica headers that mapped to Poland are now labeled as Poland
 Added:    Jamaica is now a civ (as it was in CTP1)
 Fixed:    Crash caused by CitySpecialIcons (will rework)